danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 }
 ```

 The above prepares object construction.
-There is a function called *constructor* to initialize a (tofu) object with the following attributes which takes the form of a list of variables that indicate the properties of speed, position, size of the shape, rotating angle and size of the emoji expression.
+There is a function called "constructor" to initialize a (tofu) object with the following attributes which takes the form of a list of variables that indicate the properties of speed, position, size of the shape, rotating angle and size of the emoji expression.
 All these properties are defined with the keyword `this`, which refers to the current object instance during the execution of the program, e.g. `this.speed = floor(random(3,6));`.
 It can be translated roughly as: when the object instance tofu is created, that particular tofu's speed value will be a random integer between three and five.

 For the other variable, `this.pos`, we use the function `new createVector` to create the new p5 vector which contains the x and y components.
 With the `createVector()` function, we can then use `pos.x` and `pos.y` to specify the x and y coordinates of a tofu.